jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > Congratulations!
 We just solve a problem using deep learning!

 In real life, instead of 2 inputs (length of education and monthly income) to the network, there may be a couple dozens **features** (input).
 For more complex problems, we add more layers to the fully connected network (FC) to enrich the model.
-For object recognition in small image (about a thousand pixels), we convert each pixel into a feature and feed it to a FC.
+For object recognition in a small image (about a thousand pixels), we convert each pixel into a feature and feed it to a FC.
 Nevertheless, if we want to push the accuracy up for larger image or more complex visual problems, we add convolution layers in front of the FC.
-Nevertheless, learning the FC covers the critical tecniques that is common to other type of networks.
+Nevertheless, learning the FC covers the critical techniques that are common to other types of networks.

 > In machine learning, we call the input "feature".
 In visual problems, we may visualize what activates a node.
 We call it what feature a network is extracting.